youridijk/homebridge-kaku-ics2000/README.md

 - `deviceBlacklist` - A list of entityIDs of devices you don't want to show up in HomeKit.
 - `localBackupAddress` - A backup IP-address that will be used if the IP-address of your ICS-2000 can't be found automatically.
-- `dimmableOverrides` - A list of entityIDs of devices that must be treated as a dimmable device, whether it is or isn't.
+- `deviceConfigOverrides` - An object containing override or additional configs.
+The key is the device type, the value an object according to the [DeviceConfig interface](src/kaku/model/DeviceConfig.ts).

-An example config.json with these 2 keys:
+An example config.json with those keys:

 ```json
 {